alar12/Student-Management-System/README.md

 </h1>

 <h3 align="center">
-Simplify administration and classroom organization and create accounts of schools, Assignments, students and professors. <br>
+Simplify administration and classroom organization and create accounts of Universities, Assignments, students and professors. <br>
 With ease, the efficiency of the attendees can be monitored, evaluated, and even commendation can be offered. <br>
 Make record accesses easy, check marks without hassle, and communicate in a stress-free manner.
 </h3>